Table of Contents

 Hard Red Wheat Berries

 These are the most common variety you’ll find for hearty cooking.
 They are high in protein and have a deep, earthy, nutty flavor.
+Within this category, you may find Hard Red Winter Wheat (typically milder and used for all-purpose needs) and Hard Red Spring Wheat (higher in protein with a more robust bite).
 Because they are "hard," they take the longest to cook—usually between 60 and 90 minutes.
 They have a fantastic chew and are the best choice for cold grain salads or stir-fries where you want the grain to stand out.

 Soft White Wheat Berries